Q1. How long does sponsorship last?

 Q12.
 What about a sending a gift at Christmas?

 A12.
 The Maasai don’t give gifts other than distributing food or clothes at a church service to the needy.
-Every Christmas we buy each child at our school the same small gift such as a food parcel, an item of clothing or something for school.
+From time to time we buy each child at our school the same small gift such as a food parcel, a bar of soap or something for school.
 We discuss what to get with teachers and then ask sponsors if they would like to contribute to a pot.
 If sponsors choose not to, that’s fine.

 Q13.
 Can I send letters and photos to my sponsor child?